HomePurpl LifePurpl & Disability NewsWarm Home Discount 2025: Have You Received Your Letter? What You Need to Know

 Participating suppliers add the credit automatically, and the scheme supports low-income, disabled and vulnerable households during winter.

-Why Letters are Being Sent Now?
+Why Letters are Being Sent?

 • Will get the discount automatically, or